CENTRAL SOCCER LEAGUE

 E. Players must be registered with their Club and District the day prior to any Cup Game in order to be eligible to play.

-F. A player is deemed to be “Cup Tied” to a team once he/she has played in a CSL Cup game and may not play for any other team in subsequent rounds of the Cup competition in any division of the League.
+F. A player is deemed to be “Cup Tied” to a team once he has played in a CSL Cup game and may not play for any other team in subsequent rounds of the Cup competition in any division of the League.

 G. Teams may only use players registered to their team for ANY Cup Game.
+U18 will be allowed to use 5 callups.
+These callups will be cup tied to their own clubs teams.

 H. In all rounds of the Cup, if the game is tied at the end of regulation time, the game will go straight to kicks from the penalty mark in accordance with FIFA law.